Study: Cannabidiol (CBD) May Help to Prevent or Treat Neurodegenerative Diseases

-With the advances in science, the life expectancy is much longer now than it was 100 years ago.
-While this is certainly a positive thing, it means that more and more people are being affected by neurodegenerative diseases, like Alzheimer’s, Parkinson’s, and Huntington’s.
+With the advances in science, life expectancy is much longer now than it was 100 years ago.
+While this is a positive thing, it means that more and more people are being affected by neurodegenerative diseases, like Alzheimer’s disease, Parkinson’s disease, and Huntington’s disease.

 “Iron is deposited in parts of the body and gradually builds up.
 Excess iron is linked to various diseases, such as: liver fibrosis, heart attacks, and cancer.”